Winzler-Botawar/Mathematical-Notes/README.md

 # Mathematical-Notes
-markdown notes for real mathematics and abstract algebra
+markdown notes for real analysis and abstract algebra